thoth-tech/documentation/docs/OnTrack/UI Enhancement/Component Reviews/grade-icon.md

 ### Current Usages
 I noticed that this component was used in `student-list` model.
-In order to view this model we need to log in using the following
+In order to view this model we need to log in using the following credentials.
+> username: atutor

+> password: password

 ![grade-icon-usage](Resources/grade-icon-usage.png)

 ## Component Migration Plan